ibelar/atk4-wp/readme.md

 It also changes the WordPress database by adding an event table that meta boxes and widget uses.
 It is a good sample to show you how to integrate Agile Toolkit views within WordPress.

-More information on the sample here: [atk4wp-sample](https://github.com/ibelar/atk4wp-sample)
+More information on using the sample here: [atk4wp-sample](https://github.com/ibelar/atk4wp-sample)

 ##Starting from the template

 The template will simply install minimum files needed to start building a new WordPress plugin with Agile Tookit using atk4-wp.

-More information on the template here: [atk4wp-template](https://github.com/ibelar/atk4wp-template)
+More information on using the template here: [atk4wp-template](https://github.com/ibelar/atk4wp-template)

 #License